chanwanvincy/tic-tac-toe/README.md

 I wanted to build not only a functional game but also one that is pleasing to look at.
 The palette of the game was pulled from the image above of a Japanese gilded screen I found on [this site](https://smithhonig.com/blogs/blog/color-palettes-inspired-by-japan-japanese-color-palettes).

-Instead of using the traditional noughts and exes, I opted for a patterned circle and a flower symbol asset from Canva so the visual language is cohesive.
+Instead of using the traditional noughts and exes, I opted for a patterned circle and a flower symbol asset from Canva.
+This is so that the patterns and the curves break up the solid color blocks on the rest of the site, and it makes the visual language more cohesive.

-## Future Development
+## Potential Future Development
-- Condense the code so it's more precise
+- Changing colors of winning squares
+- Indicate whose turn it is
+- Start the turn of a round based on who lost the last round
 - Make it responsive
-- Changing colors of winning squares
-- Start the turn based on who lost the last round
+- Dark mode toggle

+:shrimp: :tomato: